xmartlabs/xmartlabs.github.io/_drafts/2015-09-14-Introducing-Eureka-iOS-form-library-written-in-pure-Swift.md

                     .onCellSelection { cell, row in print("Cell was selected") }
 {% endhighlight %}

-#### Form and Section conforms to RangeReplaceableCollectionType, MutableCollectionType
+#### Form and Section conform to RangeReplaceableCollectionType, MutableCollectionType

-As you may know, Eureka `Forms` contains a list of `Section` and a section contains a list of rows.
-We made `Form` and `Section` conform to `RangeReplaceableCollectionType` and `MutableCollectionType`, both "extends" from the well known `CollectionType`.
+As mentioned before, Eureka `Forms` contain a list of `Sections` and a section contains a list of `Rows`.
+We made `Form` and `Section` conform to `RangeReplaceableCollectionType` and `MutableCollectionType`, which both "extend" from the well known [CollectionType] protocol.

-Doing that we gain for free a lot of helpers and behaviour and we are able to iterate over the collection, use subscript to access and modify a Section or a row, make use of some cool functions like map, filter, first, appendContentsOf, removeAtIndex, removeRange, replaceRange, reduce and much much more.
+Doing that we gain for free a lot of helpers and behaviour and we are able to iterate over the collection, use subscript to access and modify a Section or a Row, make use of some cool functions like map, filter, first, removeRange, reduce and much much more.

 Let's see this in action assuming form is an instance of Form: